pfultz2/Pino/README.markdown

 ## Flow control

-Flow control can be done using "if" and "for" statements".
-Here is the syntax for an if statement:
+Flow control can be done using `if` and `for` statements".
+Here is the syntax for an `if` statement:
 ```Javascript
 $if conditional { output }
 ```
 If the conditional is true then whatever is in the curly braces will be outputted.
 If it is not true, then nothing will be outputted.
 The conditional is a python expression.
-Right now, else clauses are not supported.
-Here is the syntax for the for statement:
+Right now, `else` clauses are not supported.
+Here is the syntax for the `for` statement:
 ```Javascript
 $for var in sequence { output }
 ```
-Every time the for loop is run, it will output what's in the curly braces.
-The for loop is evaluated from a python for loop.
+Every time the `for` loop is run, it will output what's in the curly braces.
+The `for` loop is evaluated from a python `for` loop.

 ## Python config file